-L-212E Advanced Labor Law: Employment Discrimination - 3 credits introduces The course the concept discrimination in the study of Title VI of the Civil RightLaw, as well as other local analogous federal and local laws.
-After exploring the theories of discrimination, and the available procedures and remedies under the statutes, the course discusses principles of statutory interpretation, litigation strategies and the use of statistical methods as evidence.Also, other controversies will be discussed, such as equalpay for equal work, comparable work, sex and gender distinctions in toxic work places and affirmative action quotas.
+L-212E Advanced Labor Law: Employment Discrimination - 3 credits introduces the The course concept of discrimination in the study of Title VI of the Civil RightLaw, as well as other local analogous federal and local laws.
+After exploring the theories of discrimination, and the available procedures and remedies under the statutes, the course discusses principles of statutory interpretation, litigation strategies and the use of statistical methods as evidence.
+Also, other controversies will be discussed, such as equalpay for equal work, comparable work, sex and gender distinctions in toxic work places and affirmative action quotas.
 Pre-requisite: Constitutional Law I.